TonyPhipps/SIEM/Incident-Response-Plan.md

 #  Objectives

-This policy provides a general, standardized process that establishes the intent and requirements for detecting, analyzing, and responding to information or technology events or incidents for the purpose of mitigating any adverse operational or technical impact on critical client data, systems, networks, and services.
+This policy provides a general, standardized process that establishes the intent and requirements for detecting, analyzing, and responding to information or technology incidents for the purpose of mitigating any adverse operational or technical impact on critical client data, systems, networks, and services.

 The primary objectives are to:
 - Maintain a robust detection capability ensuring all suspicious activity is reported.
 This includes network, host, and/or wireless Intrusion Detection System alerts and any correlated events from other log sources.
 - Effectively contain incidents and isolate systems, minimizing any damage or negative impact on client data, systems, networks, and services.
-- Preserve the integrity of data during incident analysis, ensuring accurate time reconstruction and determination of root cause(s), scope of compromise, and other relevant details.
+- Preserve the integrity of data during incident analysis, ensuring accurate time reconstruction and determination of root cause(s), scope of compromise, attacker techniques, and other relevant details.
 - Ensure the effective coordination and communication of incident information through appropriate channels.
 - Provide an effective and comprehensive response, leading to confident recovery of any affected systems and the return to a fully functioning and secure operational state for all services and systems involved.
 - Identify lessons learned, improving identification, protection, detection, and response strategies and incident handling procedures to prevent or reduce reoccurrence.